Mexican Christmas traditions

 Instead of being like boring pieces of furniture, our performers will involve themselves in the party (in a professional manner) and they will include guests into the performance in some way, shape, or form (encouraging dancing, taking requests, etc).

-For your holiday parties, large or small, consider the Mariachi performers with Mariachi Alegre De Tucson.
+.
 We are the best of the best and can’t wait to celebrate the holidays with you.
 Book now before someone else takes your party day!

-We love holiday parties.
+.
 We have playing business, corporate and private parties for over 40 yrs.
 We have lots of experience playing fiestas.
 We used to play at el mariachi restaurant (tucson az 1985-2002) for all types of people and all types of parties.

 We play many mariachi holiday season songs and also play some of the american standards: feliz navidad, jingle bells, rudolph, etc.